 Benefits of Exercise During Pregnancy

-Physical activity á…³ exercise helps to control mood swings and relieve anxiety or depression during pregnancy workout routine at home.
+Physical activity á…³ exercise helps to control mood swings and relieve anxiety or depression during pregnancy workout routine home.
 Boosts energy: By increasing overall energy levels, the feeling of fatigue is reduced.
 Pregnancy Workout – For the Fetus health is a benefit

 Exercising during pregnancy has shown it may benefit both the mother and baby by promoting normal birth weight and the potential for better cardiovascular health in the offspring.